 Five murky color photographs purport to depict undersea cables (in various Atlantic Ocean depths and locations.)
 How they were shot is not disclosed and they are far inferior to what the intelligence services can provide their masters.
 That’s as it should be.
 Paglen’s low-tech approach reinforces his status as amateur sleuth and armchair warrior.

 There are two more examples of the embroidered patches/ badges from black ops units that Paglen collected in his 2007 book, I Could Tell You But Then You Would Have to be Destroyed by Me: Emblems from the Pentagon’s Black World.
 One is of an octopus encircling the globe against a starry sky.
-It carries the words NROL-39, which stands for “Nothing is Beyond Our Reach.”
+A patch with the initials, NROL-39, the name of a reconnaissance satellite, bears the motto “Nothing is Beyond Our Reach.”
 Another, for AFCYBER, reads “Resistance is Futile.”

 As William Broad wrote in his New York Times review of the book, it “offers not only clues into the nature of the secret programs, but also a glimpse of zealous male bonding among the presumed elite of the military-industrial complex.
 The patches often feel like fraternity pranks gone ballistic.”